Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 • Botanical ingredients must be listed with at least the genus and sepcies portions of the INCI name.

 • At least 10 days before a cosmetic product is sold, the manufacturer or importer must notify Health Canada.
-Information required on the form includes name of manufacturer, name, form and function of cosmetic, list of ingredients with amounts (ranges are acceptable, using provided chart).
+Information required on the form includes name of manufacturer, name, form, and function of cosmetic, list of ingredients with amounts (ranges are acceptable, using a provided chart).
 Changes must be notified within 10 days.

 Regulatory body: Health Canada